 We hope that each working group will comprise both participants who specialise in category theory and in the relevant application field.
 As a prerequisite, those participants specialising in category theory should feel comfortable with the material found in Categories for the Working Mathematician or its equivalent; those specialising in applications should have a similar graduate-level introduction.

-To apply, please fill out the form here.
+To apply, please fill out the form here [applications have now closed].
 You will be asked to upload a single PDF file containing the following information:

 - Your contact information and educational history.